dobsondev/dobsondev-shortcodes/README.md

 If you have any shortcodes you want to suggest or to add to the plugin, please contact me at [alex@dobsondev.com](mailto:alex@dobsondev.com).

 # Changelog

+## 2.1

+**New Features**

+* Added a shortcode for embedding Vimeo videos (2.1.0)
+* Added TinyMCE GUI option for Vimeo Embeds (2.1.0)
+* Added a shortcode for embedding Kodi addon download link - special thanks to [tobias-d-oe](https://github.com/tobias-d-oe) who contributed this shortcode via [GitHub](https://github.com/) (2.1.0)
+* Added a shortcode for embedding Kodi addon information - special thanks to [tobias-d-oe](https://github.com/tobias-d-oe) who contributed this shortcode via [GitHub](https://github.com/) (2.1.0)
+* Updated Font Awesome to version 4.6.3 (2.1.0)

+**Bug Fixes**

+* Changed the way the YouTube embed works with line breaks before the container div (2.1.0)
+* Formated some of the code for the Kodi addon download link and Kodi addon information shortcodes (2.0.1)

 ## 2.0